 This is the equivalent of more than 85 deaths each day and more than three deaths each hour.
-73,505 Americans were treated in hospital emergency departments for non-fatal gunshot wounds in 2010.
 Forget new gun laws.
 Here’s what could really keep people from shooting each other.
 President Obama relayed a message of hope and perseverance while delivering remarks at the memorial service for the five Dallas police officers killed by a sniper July 7.

 President Obama relayed a message of hope and perseverance while delivering remarks at the memorial service for the five Dallas police officers killed by a sniper July 7.
 (Reuters) President Obama relayed a message of hope and perseverance while delivering remarks at the memorial service for the five Dallas police officers killed by a sniper July 7.
 Dallas shooting and Texas’ open carry gun laws.
 After two days of turmoil over the killings of black men by police officers in Minnesota and Louisiana, a Black Lives Matter protest on Wednesday night ended in more violence.

 Nearby stood their mother, 42-year-old Christy Sheats.
 In her hand she held a gun.
 Authorities demanded she drop her weapon, according to the Fort Bend County Sheriff’s Office, but she refused.
+An officer with the Fulshear Police Department opened fire and shot the mother dead.
+Sheats’ husband and the girls’ father, Jason Sheats, watched the carnage unfold from afar.
+“He’s going through a very difficult time,” Fort Bend County Sheriff Troy Nehls told the Houston Chronicle.
 Having a Gun in the House Doesn't Make a Woman Safer - Evan DeFilippis.
 Christy Salters Martin is a professional boxer and the owner of a concealed carry permit.

 But when she attempted to leave her husband, she was shot with her own gun.
 Today, she cautions other women against making the same mistake.
 “Just putting a weapon in the woman’s hand is not going to reduce the number of fatalities or gunshot victims that we have.
 Too many times, their male counterpart or spouse will be able to overpower them and take that gun away.”
 Wayne LaPierre, executive vice-president of the National Rifle Association, has argued that firearms are a great equalizer between the sexes.
 A recent meta-analysis concluded what many people already knew: the availability of firearms is a strong risk factor for both homicide and suicide.
 It has long been recognized that higher rates of gun availability correlate with higher rates of female homicide.